Baths

 I believe has some helpful information to all parents with small children.

-Your baby might be colicky if he or she cries a lot, curls up and then straightens out over and over again.
+Your baby might be colicky if he or she cries a lot, curls up and then straightens out repeatedly.

 Be patient.
 Your baby does not hate you or want to ruin your life.

-• Change your activity.
-Shake a rug.
+Change your activity.
+Shake the rug.
 Do dishes or laundry.
-Scrub a floor.
+Scrub the floor.
 Beat a pan or pillow.
 Throw away unwanted trash.

-• Sit down, closes your eyes, and think of a pleasant memory.
+Sit down, close your eyes, and think of a pleasant memory.
 Relax without moving for several movements.

-We all experience some occasion when we have hard-to-control anger and frustration.
-No matter how impatient you feel, don’t shake or hit your baby.
+We all experience some occasions when we have hard-to-control anger and frustration.
+No matter how impatient you feel, don’t shake, or hit your baby.
 Your baby will outgrow the constant crying.
 For now, holding and cuddling tells your baby you love him or her and you want your baby to feel better.

-of normal and abnormal bowel movements and descriptions.
+Sample pictures of normal and abnormal bowel movements and descriptions from a simple search online.